techidaily/site-youtube-lab/source/_posts/approved-dismantle-bots-elevate-youtube-watch-time.md

 ![ view2be free youtube views](https://images.wondershare.com/filmora/article-images/view2be-free-youtube-views.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BR4gsW-J7as?si=9a56UDKZKhREZnwz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 View2be is a free YouTube views service that also comes with a premium option.
 The company will deliver a series of free subscription, engagement, and view packages.
 In most cases, this is a traffic exchange service (you must participate by watching other people's videos) until you get into the premium and affiliate services.
 In these cases, users can advertise the services of View2be to get access to more views and subscriptions.
 The premium services are just a straight charge for a total number of views, subscribers, or other items.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/rBnnLFJbvr4?si=LlHYrYlOBp7NLMec" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 [UltraViews](https://ultraviews.net/)

 UltraViewers is another traffic exchange service in which people can trade traffic to get more views on their webpages or YouTube videos.
 This site requires you to open your browser and automatically navigate to a number of websites.
 You will be rewarded with new hits to your videos based on the number of websites you visit.
 This is a fairly simple system.
 There is also a lottery where you can win extra hits.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LaWcXdTn5SE?si=QbxEkX-4a17J5RVs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Nyp7-xVwqHA?si=XCuZbpKLFIdrGQQh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 4\.
 [My Social Following](https://mysocialfollowing.com/youtube/)